pladaria/react-mark-ii/README.md

 ## Custom styles

-With the `styles` you can use custom styles
+With the `styles` prop you can use custom styles:

-For example:
 ```javascript
 import Mark from 'react-mark-ii';
 //...